astrit/css.gg/README.md

 # Design Tools
 #### 1. Figma - https://css.gg/fig
-All icons are available as components on assets from where you can search for a sigle icon or browse categories.
+All icons are available as components on assets from where you can search for a single icon or browse categories.
 ![css.gg figma](https://css.gg/img/pfig.png)